seattleflu/documentation/Deploying.md

 1. With `{app-name}` as your desired application name, clone your new repo on the backoffice server under `/opt/{app-name}`.
    This should ideally match the name of the GitHub repository.
 2. Decide whether the app should be hosted as a uWSGI or systemd service.
-ASGI apps (like [scan-switchboard] cannot use uWSGI).
+ASGI apps (like [sfs-switchboard] cannot use uWSGI).
 3. Update the (private) [backoffice-apache2] repo.
    Replacing `{desired-endpoint}` with the desired URL endpoint at https://backoffice.seattleflu.org/ where you want your app to be available, make the following changes:
    * **uWSGI workflow:**